 - (iv) royalties resulting from future sales of the product.
 Components (i) (iii) were analyzed as one unit of accounting.
 Consequently, revenue from these components is recorded based on the term of the research and development services (which is the last deliverable in the arrangement).
 The Company estimates these services will be spread over a period of 24 quarters.
 Component (iv) was not accounted as part of the research and development services and will be recognized entirely upon the Company reaching the sales stage.
-The useful life, depreciation method and residual value of a liability are reviewed at least each year-end. - 2.
-In October 2016, the Company signed a distribution agreement with Chong Kun Dang Pharmaceuticals Corp. ("CKD") for future sales in South Korea.
-As part of the distribution agreement, CKD will distribute Namodenoson, CF102 ("Product") for the treatment of liver cancer in the South Korean market upon receipt of regulatory approvals.
+The useful life, depreciation method and residual value of a liability are reviewed at least each year-end. - In October 2016, the Company signed a distribution agreement with Chong Kun Dang Pharmaceuticals Corp. ("CKD") for future sales in South Korea.
+As part of the distribution agreement, CKD will distribute Namodenoson for the treatment of liver cancer in the South Korean market upon receipt of regulatory approvals.

-Under the terms of the agreement, CKD made an upfront payment of NIS 1,901 thousand (\$500 thousand) to the Company in December 2016 and in August 2017, the Company received a second milestone payment in the amount of \$500 thousand from CKD, which has licensed the exclusive right to distribute Namodenoson for the treatment of liver cancer in Korea upon receipt of regulatory approvals.
-In addition, the agreement provides that additional payments of up to \$2,500 thousand will be received by the Company upon the achievement of certain milestones plus royalty payments of 23% of net sales of Namodenoson in South Korea.
-The agreement further provides that the Company will deliver finished Product to CKD and that CKD will reimburse the Company for the cost of manufacturing.
-The Company identified four components in the agreement: (i) performing the research and development services through regulatory approval; (ii) an exclusive license to distribute the product in South Korea;
+Under the terms of the agreement, CKD made an upfront payment of USD 500 to the Company in December 2016 and in August 2017, the Company received a second milestone payment in the amount of USD 500 from CKD, which has licensed the exclusive right to distribute Namodenoson for the treatment of liver cancer in Korea upon receipt of regulatory approvals.

+In addition, the agreement provides that additional payments of up to USD 2,500 will be received by the Company upon the achievement of certain milestones.

+The agreement further provides that the Company will deliver finished product to CKD and that CKD will reimburse the Company for the cost of manufacturing for which the Company is entitled to a transfer price of the higher of the manufacturing cost plus 10% or 23% of net sales of Namodenoson in South Korea.